Why Some Research Studies are Flawed

 - The study may have used techniques that are more likely to produce a biased result.
 For example, an observational study is more likely to be biased than an experimental study, and a non-randomised control study is more likely to be biased than a randomised control trial.

-- The researchers may not have reported any confounders i.e. things which may have influenced the results.
+- The researchers may not have reported any confounders, that is, things which may have influenced the results.

 Participants included in the research